International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 3. All users of IDSA data sovereignty getting guidance on how to proceed within this framework for the realization of use cases on the foundation of a trustworthy infrastructure and governance

-4. The interaction of all is structured and guided within this rule book.
+4. The interaction of all is structured and guided within this Rulebook.

 ![Overview Rulebook scope and goals](./media/Overview_Rulebook_scope_and_goals.png)